Giant Chives in bloom

 Fuchsia flowers emerge from narrow strappy green foliage in mid-summer; flowers are smaller than other varieties; attracts butterflies; plant close together for a massed effect

-Giant Chives features bold balls of lightly-scented fuchsia flowers at the ends of the stems in mid summer.
+Giant Chives is primarily valued in the garden for its distinctive form, with the flower stalks towering over the foliage.
+It features bold balls of lightly-scented fuchsia flowers at the ends of the stems in mid summer.
 The flowers are excellent for cutting.
 Its fragrant narrow leaves remain green in color throughout the season.
-The fruit is not ornamentally significant.

 Giant Chives is an open herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.